 Mark Howard, US EPA OEM will discuss the inspector guidance for the Spill Prevention, Control, and Countermeasure (SPCC) regulations (40 CFR part 112).
 Troy Swackhammer, US EPA OEM will discuss plan requirements for facilities covered by EPA's Facility Response Plan (FRP) regulation (40 CFR part 112).
 The USEPA will provide an overview of the SPCC guidance and FRP regulations along with examples and explanations helpful in understanding and applying the regulations and amendments.
 USEPA encourages interested parties to attend, including regulated facilities, SPCC/FRP consultants/planners, and any other persons involved with SPCC and/or FRP complicance.
 Conference registration required to attend.

-API/STI-SPFA Field Erected Storage Tank Fundamentals Course: October 12, 2021
+API/STI-SPFA Repair, Inspection, Modification, and Upgrade of Field Erected Storage Tanks Course: October 12, 2021

 The course is designed for operators, inspectors, and engineers who wish to increase their knowledge of field-erected tanks.
 Topics include considerations for locating and constructing tanks, corrosion protection and inspection of coatings, use of the API 650 Data Sheet and preparing an RFQ, and tank repairs and modifications.

 7 PDH (Professional Development Hours) will be provided for course attendance.

 - API 650 Tank Data Sheet Details

 - Requests for Proposals